brainwagon/postergen/README.md

 Global directives start with an `!` and affect the entire poster.

 *   `!font <font_name>`: Sets the font for all subsequent text.
 This command can be used multiple times in the input file to change fonts for different parts of the poster.
-You can use the human-readable name of a font (e.g., `Arial Black`), or the path to a `.ttf` or `.ttc` file (e.g., `TNG_Credits.ttf`).
+You can use the human-readable name of a font (e.g., `Arial Black Regular`, `Arial Bold`), or the path to a `.ttf` or `.ttc` file (e.g., `TNG_Credits.ttf`).
 For `.ttc` files, you can specify a font index by appending `:<index>` to the filename (e.g., `myfont.ttc:1`).
 If no index is provided, the first font in the collection (index 0) will be used.
 The default font is Arial.
-Use the `--list-fonts` command to see a list of available fonts.
+Use the `--list-fonts` or `--list-common-fonts` commands to see a list of available fonts.
 *   `!size <width>x<height>`: Sets the size of the output image.
 The default is `1024x1536`.
 *   `!margin <value>`: Sets the margin for the poster.
 The value can be a percentage (e.g., `5%`) or in pixels.
 The default is `5%`.
 *   `!background_color <color>`: Sets the background color of the poster.
 You can use color names (e.g., `white`, `black`) or hex codes (e.g., `#DDDDDD`).
 The default is `white`.